On This Page

 6. Configure the Interaction you want.
 For more information, see Interaction Types.

-7. When done, select Save at the top of the Dashboard.
+7. At the top of the Dashboard, select Save.

 1. Go to the Dashboards page in Cribl Search: On the top bar, select Products > Search > Dashboards.